 This idea that children want physical activity to be fun is not a new concept to practitioners who work with children in activity settings.
 Making activity fun is both a conscious and unconscious goal of many educators, coaches, and activity directors (Cothran & Ennis, 1999; Garn & Cothran, 2006; O'Reilly, Tompkins, & Gallant, 2001).
 It is a largely uncontested given that children will continue their participation in an activity if it is perceived by them to be fun.
 Thus, a variety of enjoyable "carrots" have been developed and used on a variety of fronts to entice children to be active.
-Over the past decade or so, for instance, new activities (e.g., geo-caching) and sporting-goods equipment have been designed with the "fun quotient" in mind.
+Over the past decade or so, for instance, new activities (e.g., geocaching) and sporting-goods equipment have been designed with the "fun quotient" in mind.
 Internet-based activity programs such as "LogIt" (www.pecentral.org) are encouraging children to enter their daily pedometer steps and track their progress as they virtually walk across the United States.
-In addition, activities such as "Pance Dance Revolution" (DDR) - seeks to use the attractive elements of technology to engage members of the "Gamer Generation" in physical activity (Hansen, 2009).
+In addition, activities such as "exer-gaming" - which involves the use of physically interactive video-type games such as "Dance Dance Revolution" (DDR) - seeks to use the attractive elements of technology to engage members of the "Gamer Generation" in physical activity (Hansen, 2009).